 Singapore Math calls this the Concrete > Pictorial > Abstract approach.
 Take finding the area of a rectangle as an example.

-First, children create rectangles out of tiles or paper squares.
+- First, children create physical, concrete rectangles out of tiles or paper squares.

-Last, they learn the formula length x width = area and use it to solve problems without manipulatives.
+- Last, they learn the abstract formula length x width = area and use it to solve problems without manipulatives or visuals.

-Singapore Math also focuses on teaching math very incrementally.
-The textbooks develop every concept step-by-step so that your child is gradually lead towards deep understanding without feeling overwhelmed.
-This logical progression helps children develop a strong conceptual understanding of math.
+Singapore Math also focuses on teaching math in a logical order.
+The textbooks develop every concept purposefully and step-by-step so that children gradually develop solid conceptual understanding.
 They learn not just how to do math, but also why what they’re doing works.

-Singapore Math is a mastery curriculum, with each chapter devoted to developing one specific topic.
+Singapore Math is a mastery curriculum, with each unit devoted to one specific topic.
+Review problems are included at the end of each unit.

 Mental Math and Word Problems